-The “Silica School” currently brings together over 30 marine research institutes and universities from 12 different countries and continues to develop.
-It is a SPOC (Small Private Online Course), with students from France, China, the United Kingdom, North America, Australia…50 currently enrolled for this first edition of the online course.
+The “Silica School” currently brings together more than 30 marine research institutes and universities from 12 different countries and continues to develop.
+It is a SPOC (Small Private Online Course), in which some fifty students from France, China, the United Kingdom, North America, Australia, etc. have registered for this first edition.

-The main objective of the Silica School, titled “Silica: from stardust to the living world”, is to highlight the current level of knowledge on silica research by offering an interdisciplinary course to students from universities and institutes that are members of the Silica School Consortium.
-Ten lectures (and supplementary course materials) are provided with the module themes: silica in the universe, silica in the ocean, silica in the living world, and silica in the future.
+The main objective of the Silica School, subtitled “Silica: from stardust to the living world”, is to highlight the current level of knowledge on silica research by offering an interdisciplinary course to students of the universities and institutes members of the Silica School Consortium.
+In ten courses, silica in the universe, in the ocean, in the living world, and in the future are successively covered.

-wrote a student from the University of Bristol.
+“Listening to the first lecture, its content and presentation is fan-tas-tic!”, wrote a student from the University of Bristol (UK)

-Each class will be available online to allow students to acquire knowledge on each concept at their own pace.
-The total time to complete each course will vary depending on each student’s background and the topics covered (expected lecture time is 32 hours and up to 30 hours of personal work time).
+Each course is available online to allow students to learn about each concept at their own pace.
+The total time to cover the whole course varies according to each student’s background and the topics covered (normally 32 hours).
+Up to 30 hours of personal work is expected.

-Online classes will include specific directions for the students to perform tasks (discussion board, individual assignments) and/or quizzes to both help the student practice and to assess comprehension.
+The online courses include specific instructions for students to engage in different tasks (discussion forum, individual assignments) and/or quizzes to both help the student practice and assess understanding.